The admission process begins with an interview; thereafter, administration will review enrollment requirements.

 4. Applicant must successfully complete a personal interview with appropriate school personnel.

 5. Applicant must be a US citizen or legal immigrant in possession of appropriate documentation.

-7. Applicant must be current with all required immunizations including 2-MMRs (Measles, Mumps, Rubella), varicella and a MCV4 (Meningitis) or titers for all showing immunity, as well as a Tetanus booster every 10 years.
+6. Applicants must be current with all required immunizations including 2-MMRs (Measles, Mumps, Rubella), varicella and a MCV4 (Meningitis) or titers for all showing immunity, as well as Tetanus booster every 10 year.
 A negative Mantoux (TB) test is required before attending externship.
 All students are recommended to undergo the Hepatitis B Series vaccination.
 On a case by case basis one may be exempt from immunizations (see exemption form).
 Also, if a student is missing vaccinations prior to class start date, students must show evidence of scheduled appointments.